 This post helps realise what place teachings, gurus and religion have in becoming free from suffering.
 It explores the methods of each approach and how they help you live an authentic life.
 In effect, you realise your place as a unique being that doesn’t depend on any guru, religion or outside crutch.

 What is the purpose of a guru or teacher?

-The journey of inner balance is something only you begin.
+The journey of inner balance is something only you can begin.
 No person or teacher can do this on your behalf.
-Instead of worshipping such people, debating their powers or believing every word they say, write a list of their pointers.
-How can you use this knowledge to improve your life?
+Instead of worshipping such people, debating their powers or believing every word they say, note down their pointers.
+How does this knowledge help to improve your life?
 What is the intent behind these teachings?
-As you explore such questions, you become more aware.
-From here, you choose the ideas you wish to apply.
-Life supports you in this journey toward balance, but only you can begin and complete it.
+Explore such questions in an aware manner and you’re free to choose the ideas you wish to act on.
+Life supports this journey toward balance, but only you can begin and complete it.

-Every lesson you learn in life intends for you to grow and balance as a person.
+Every lesson in life intends for you to grow and balance as a person.
 As this growth takes place, teachings and pointers help save time.
 Vital life lessons often take years to grasp.
 Yet, you can learn the same wisdom in a few weeks with correct guidance.
 This advice helps you to grow wise in how life works.
-It’s then easy to witness your mind without its power carrying you away.
-Once you reach this awareness, stop searching for life’s answers through pointers, teachings and gurus.
+It’s then easy to witness the mind without its power carrying you away.
+Once you reach this level of consciousness, stop searching for life’s answers through teachings and gurus.
 Instead, accept life as your guide.
-Its wisdom leads you through the events you need to become an independent, wise person.
+Its wisdom leads you through the right events to become an independent, wise person.

 Why should you stop trying to find life’s answers?

-You should stop trying to find life’s answers because such acts tangle you further in your mind.
+You should stop searching for life’s answers because such acts tangle your thoughts further in the mind.
 When this happens, it’s easy for outside concepts and beliefs to blur your natural wisdom.
-Once you understand this, you end the search for answers.
-In doing so, the mind opens as pure solutions and inspiration emerge from within you.
+By understanding this, you end the search for answers.
+In doing so, the mind opens as pure solutions and inspiration emerge from within.